 Drinking alcohol in moderation reduces the risk of developing gallbladder disease.

 - Doctors in the UK followed 1,290,413 women for over six years.
 Drinking decreased the risk of gallstone disease.
 Women who had 15 or more drinks per week had a 41% reduced risk.
-That’s in comparison to one to two drinks per week.150
+That’s in comparison to one to two drinks per week.
+That’s over the advice of the US.150

 - Scientists analyzed data on 58,462 Italians adults age 25 and over.
-They controlled for age sex and other factors.
-The scientists compare drinkers to abstainers.
+They controlled for age, sex, and other factors.
+The scientists compared drinkers to abstainers.
 Those who had up to about 1.3 drinks each day had a 17% decreased risk of gallstone disease.
 Drinkers who had from 1.3 to 2.8 drinks daily had a 33% decrease.
 Those who had more than 2.8 drinks each day had a 42% drop in risk.151

 - Clinicians followed 88,837 women aged 34 to 59 for four years.
 Those who drank daily had a 40% decreased risk of gallbladder disease.152

 - Italian doctors studied 29,584 Italian men.
 Daily moderate drinkers had greatly lower risk of gallstone disease.
-That was in comparison to non-drinkers.153
+That was compared to non-drinkers.153

-- Researchers followed a total of 80,898 women in the U.S. for 20 years.
+- Researchers followed a total of 80,898 women in the US for 20 years.
 As drinking increased, risk of gallstone disease decreased.
 In comparison to abstainers, those who drank up to one drink per day had a 14% decrease in risk.
 Those who drank an average of four or more drinks per day had a 38% reduced risk.
-Frequency drinking greatly decreased risk.154
+Frequent drinking greatly decreased risk.
+That’s four times the US advice.154

 XII.
 Alcohol and Health: Cancers.

-- Researchers analyzed data from 12 studies of 760,044 persons whom they tracked for seven to 20 years.
+- Researchers analyzed data from 12 studies of 760,044 persons whom had been tracked for seven to 20 years.
 Moderate drinkers were about 30% less likely to develop kidney cancer than abstainers.155

 - Doctors studied large cohort of Finnish men.
 The risk of kidney cancer declined as drinking increased.157

-- An Iowa study of postmenopausal women followed them over a 15-year period.
-Those who drank, compared with nondrinkers, had a much lower risk of kidney cancer.160
+- An Iowa study of postmenopausal women followed them over 15 years.
+Those who drank had a much lower risk of kidney cancer.
+That’s compared to non-drinkers,160

 For more on alcohol and kidney cancer